Exploring Script Context

 ‘"Tx does not have infinite range!"’

-.
-Add an import for this function and apply it to the trace message string in the checkOutputs
+The `traceIfFalse` function is expecting a `BuiltinString` but we are passing it a regular Haskell string.
+We can solve this with the `stringToBuiltinString` function from [`PlutusTx.Builtins.Class`](https://intersectMBO.github.io/plutus/master/plutus-tx/html/PlutusTx-Builtins-Class.html#v:stringToBuiltinString).
+Add an import for this function and apply it to the trace message string in the `checkOutputs` and `checkRange` functions:

 import PlutusTx.Builtins.Class (stringToBuiltinString)